Endonuclease PvuII (1PVI) DNA - GATTACAGATTACA

 Movies

 To install a movie, just download the ZIP file and unpack it in the yasara/mov directory (which of course requires that you have at least YASARA View installed).
-If you then click on Help > Play help movie, the new movie will appear in the list.
+MacOS tries to hide the yasara directory from you: open Finder, browse to the YASARA application and click on 'Show package contents' in the context menu to see the yasara directory.

-Movies are simply YASARA macros, that use multimedia elements to create interactive tutorials or presentations.
+Movies are simply YASARA macros that use multimedia elements to create interactive tutorials or presentations.
 Works well instead of the usual PowerPoint approach.
 Instructions how to create your own movies can be found in the YASARA documentation by clicking on 'Recipes - Answer complex questions' -> 'Create your own YASARA movies'.

 °